How to Clean an Ultimate Pondless Waterfall

 - Empty the Hydro Sieve™ pre-filter's stainless steel filter basket

-- Backwash the Hydro Vortex™ waterfall filter, either manually with a garden hose, or with the HydroFlush™ backwash system
+- Backwash the Hydro Vortex™ waterfall filter, either manually with a garden hose, or with the HydroFlush™ backwash system using your existing waterfall pump

 - Add fresh water to replace the small amount of water that was used for backwashing the Hydro Vortex™ waterfall filter

-Cleaning and maintaining an Ultimate Pondless Waterfall is easy!
+Cleaning and maintaining an Ultimate Pondless Waterfall is Easy!

-The waterfall and/or stream flows from the Hydro Vortex™ waterfall filter downstream and into the Hydro Sieve™ pre-filter where all the wind-blown and other debris like leaves, blossoms, seeds, insects, worms, bird feathers etc. are trapped and held for easy removal before they can become foods sources for algae.
+The waterfall and/or stream flows from the Hydro Vortex™ waterfall filter downstream and into the Hydro Sieve™ pre-filter where all the wind-blown and other debris like leaves, blossoms, seeds, dead insects, worms, bird feathers etc. are trapped and held for easy removal before they can become foods sources for algae.

 The pre-filtered water from the Hydro Sieve™ then flows into the Hydro Chamber™ all-in-one pump chamber/water storage tank where a submersible or external pump passes the water up to the Hydro Vortex™ waterfall filter for micro-filtering, water polishing, and to start the waterfalls.